December 2020 - Overview for the Month

 Christmastide begins with the First Vespers (Evening Prayer) of Christmas on December 24th and ends on the Sunday after Epiphany.
 Christmas and Easter are the only solemnities with octaves attached in the revised calendar.
-The Christmas octave differs from Easter in that it includes some major feasts: St. Stephen (December 26), St. John the Evangelist (December 27), Holy Innocents (December 28), St. Thomas Becket (December 29) and the feast of the Holy Family (December 30).
+The Christmas octave differs from Easter in that it includes some major feasts: St. Stephen (December 26), the Holy Innocents (December 28), St. Thomas Becket (December 29) and St. Sylvester I (December 31).
 The octave closes on January 1, the Solemnity of Mary, Mother of God.

 The month of December is filled with expectation and celebration.
 Preparation is the key word for the first 24 days of December.
 Everyone is getting ready for Christmas — shopping and decorating, baking and cleaning.
 Too often, however, we are so busy with the material preparations that we lose sight of the real reason for our activity.